bevyengine/bevy-website/release-content/0.16/migration-guides/17398_Relationships_nonfragmenting_onetomany.md

 - Replace calls to `.despawn_recursive()` with `.despawn()`.
 - Replace calls to `.despawn_descendants()` with `.despawn_related::<Children>()`.
 - If you have any calls to `.despawn()` which depend on the children being preserved, you’ll need to remove the `Children` component first.

+Because relationships are now part of `bevy_ecs` itself, all methods from the previous `HierarchyQueryExt` extension trait are now inherent methods on `Query`.
+While these have mostly been migrated unchanged, `parent` is now `related` and `children` now `relationship_sources`, as these methods work for any relationship, not just parent-child ones.